astronomer/docs/learn/airflow-amazon-web-services.md

 ## Prerequisites

-- An account on AWS.
+- A user account on AWS with access to AWS cloud resources.
 - The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview)
 - Optional.
 Access to a secrets backend hosted on AWS, such as AWS Secrets Manager or AWS Parameter Store